niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Design-Patterns/System-Design-Basic-Concepts/02-ACID Transactinos.md

 ## Serializable Snapshot Isolation
 Is a type of optimistic concurrency control it assumes that multiple transactions can complete at the same time without competing with each other.

-The locks are automatically off by default, transactions that are determiend to violate a rule are aborted
+there are no locks, each operation operates on a "snapshot" created at the start. the transaction only sees and operates on this snapshot.

+Basically each transaction when making a read or a write verifies that no other transaction is modifiying the data its reading or writing.
+If the check comes back false, the transaction is rolled back.

+Usually the transaction that detects the serialization conflict is rolled back and retried later by the application.

 Make a write to a value
 read the value -> see uncommited write
 Abort since u dont know what the value is supposed to be

-Basically each transaction when making a read or a write verifies that no other transaction is modifiying the data its reading or writing.
-If the check comes back false, the transaction is rolled back.